Working, holidays and placements

-- Full-time research students employed by the University in any capacity will be restricted to a maximum of 180 working hours per annum, including preparation time and marking.
+- Full-time research students employed by the University in any capacity will be restricted to a maximum of 180 working hours per year, including preparation time and marking.
 This figure is based on the rules relating to UKRI studentships.

-- The University strongly discourages students from undertaking teaching work during their submission pending period, as it is liable to adversely affect the student's ability to submit by their deadline.
+- The University strongly discourages students from undertaking teaching work during their submission pending period, as it is likely to adversely affect their ability to submit by their deadline.
 Teaching commitments will not normally be regarded as a legitimate reason for granting a student permission to continue their active research during the submission pending period.
 Teaching commitments will also not be regarded as a legitimate reason for approving either a leave of absence or a time limit extension, or for the waiving of any additional fees that may be incurred due to thesis submission being delayed.